Multiplicative formality of operads and Sinha's spectral sequence for long knots: Introduction

-\begin{thm} When $d\geq 3$ and $\field=\R$, $C_*(\K_d)$ is multiplicatively formal. \end{thm} When $d$ is equal to or greater than $4$, the following theorem is the main result of \cite{LTV}. \begin{thm} For $d\geq 3$, Sinha's spectral sequence with rational coefficients collapses at $E^2$-page. \end{thm} \begin{proof} By Theorem \ref{Tmultiplicativeformality} and naturality of the construction of Gerstenhaber-Voronov and McClure-Smith, the cosimplicial chain complexes associated to $C_*(\K_d)$ and $H_*(\K_d)$ can be connected by a chain of morphisms which induce a quasi-isomorphism at each cosimplicial degree.
-The claim follows from the following two obvious facts: a morphism of cosimplicial complexes which induces a quasi-isomorphism at each cosimplicial degree induces an isomorphism between $E^2$-pages, and the spectral sequence of a cosimplicial complex with all differentials zero collapses at $E^2$-page. \end{proof} \begin{rem} In \cite{LTV}, the authors deduce the collapse of Vassiliev's spectral sequence which converges to the homology of the space of long knots in $\R^d$ from collapse of Sinha's spectral sequence for each $d\geq 4$.
+for each $r\geq 0$.
+As all differentials of $H_*(\K^\bullet_d)$ are zero at each cosimplicial degree, the spectral sequence $\{E^r_{*,*}(H_*(\K^\bullet_d))\}_{r\geq 0}$ collapses at $E^2$-page.
+As a termwise quasi-isomorphism of cosimplicial complexes induces an isomorphism between $E^2$-pages, all arrows in the above chain are isomorphisms for each $r\geq 2$.
+Thus we see the spectral sequence $\{E^r_{*,*}(C_*(\K^\bullet_d))\}_{r\geq 0}$ collapses at $E^2$-page. \end{proof} \begin{rem} When $d=3$, it is \textit{not} known whether the Sinha's spectral sequence converges to the homology of $\Embbar_3$ but it is still worth studying as its $E^2$-page is isomorphic to the $E^1$-page of Vassiliev's spectral sequence for long knots modulo immersions in $\R^3$ (see Turchin \cite{T}).
+In particular, its diagonal part (the part of total degree zero) is isomorphic to the space of all finite type invariants of framed long knots.
+See also Voli\'c \cite{V} for identification between the diagonal and invariants using Sinha's cosimplicial model and Bott-Taubes integral.\\ In \cite{LTV}, the authors deduce the collapse of Vassiliev's spectral sequence which converges to the homology of the space of long knots in $\R^d$ from collapse of Sinha's spectral sequence for each $d\geq 4$.
 A similar argument does not seem to work for $d=3$ because in this case these two spectral sequences are not known to converge to the same module. \end{rem} Besides simplification of the proof, Theorem \ref{Tmultiplicativeformality} has an immediate application to the multiplicative structure on the spectral sequence.
-The Hochschild cohomology $HH^*(\oper)$ of a chain multiplicative operad $\oper$ is by definition the homology of the total complex of the associated cosimplicial chain complex $\oper^\bullet$. $HH^*(\oper)$ carries a natural Gerstenhaber algebra structure whose product and Lie bracket are defined similarly to those on the Hochschild cohomology of an associative algebra (see \cite{GV, salvatore}).
-This construction is natural for morphisms of multiplicative operads (i.e., morphisms of the under category $\A/\OPER$).
-The following corollary immediately follows from Theorem \ref{Tmultiplicativeformality} as the homology of $\K_d$ is the Poisson operad of degree $d-1$. \begin{cor} When $\field=\R$ and $d\geq 3$, there exists an isomorphism of Gerstenhaber algebras:
+The Hochschild cohomology $HH^*(\oper)$ of a chain multiplicative operad $\oper$ is by definition the homology of the total complex of the associated cosimplicial chain complex $\oper^\bullet$. $HH^*(\oper)$ carries a natural Gerstenhaber algebra structure whose product and Lie bracket are defined similarly to those on the Hochschild cohomology of an associative algebra (see \cite{GV, salvatore}). \begin{cor} When $\field=\R$ and $d\geq 3$, there exists an isomorphism of Gerstenhaber algebras: